 We’ve been doing a lot of emergency preparedness in our house lately.
 We recently finished our 72 hour kits for all the members of our family.
 I’m definitely sleeping better knowing those are packed and ready to go should a natural disaster or other emergency arise.
 One thing that we didn’t have room for in our kits was items to comfort our kids.
 By the time we put extra changes of clothes, food, water, shelter, and other supplies, there just wasn’t any room for anything else.
-I knew I wanted to make something for my kids that would help comfort them during a time of crisis.
+I knew I wanted to make comfort kits for kids that would help comfort my kids during a time of crisis.
 The idea of a comfort kit for my kids was born!
 I had a lot of fun putting these together and hope you will too.
 Don’t take for granted how important these could be for calming your child during a possibly very scary time.
 We all hope it won’t happen to us, but there are no guarantees.

 There are many ways you can pack up your comfort kit.
 You can pack it up all cutesy like I did in the above pic, but it might also be more practical to buy storage containers with lids to store your kits in.
 Either way you decide to do it, make sure you pack up your finished kits in a bigger box that is NOT see thru or hide them well!
 That is, unless you have children with immense self control!
 If my kids saw these sitting in the storage room, I guarantee they would go ‘missing’ way before the time we actually needed them!